HMCS Star: Battle honours

 For the bicentennial of the War of 1812, HMCS Star was presented with the Canadian Forces War of 1812 Commemorative Banner.
 The banner honours the contribution of HMS Lord Melville/Star during the War of 1812.

 Badge

 Description

 Azure an estoile Or charged with a maple leaf Gules.

 Significance

 The device used for the badge is an "estoile" or heraldic star.
 The red maple leaf, an emblem of Canada, indicates that the "star" pertains to Canada.

 Commanding officers

-From 1923 to 2022, HMCS Star has had 37 commanding officers:
+HMCS Star has had 38 commanding officers: